 It is important that all parents who receive one of the benefits listed above register for free school meals as this will enable the child's school to claim pupil premium allocation.
 The pupil premium is additional funding given to publicly funded schools in England to raise attainment.
-This additional funding for schools can help to buy new equipment and resources.

-In the 2018-2019 financial year, schools will receive:
+In the 2019-2020 financial year, schools will receive: